junxit/us-congress-bills-115/bill.md

   >     - **(i)** begins before the close of the 3-year period beginning on the date on which any trade or business of such corporation begins as an active trade or business (as determined under section 195(d)(2) without regard to subparagraph (B) thereof), and
   >     - **(ii)** ends after September 10, 2018.
   >   - **(C)** *Net start-up loss*
-  >     - **(i)** *In general* The term “net start-up loss” means, with respect to any trade or business referred to in subparagraph (B)(i) for any start-up period taxable year, the amount which bears the same ratio (but not greater than one) to the net operating loss carryforward which arose in such start-up period taxable year as—
+  >     - **(i)** *In general* The term “net start-up loss” means, with respect to any trade or business referred to in subparagraph (B)(i) for any start-up period taxable year, the amount which bears the same ratio (but not greater than 1) to the net operating loss carryforward which arose in such start-up period taxable year as—
   >       - **(I)** the net operating loss (if any) which would have been determined for such start-up period taxable year if only items of income, gain, deduction, and loss properly allocable to such trade or business were taken into account, bears to
   >       - **(II)** the amount of the net operating loss determined for such start-up period taxable year.
   >     - **(ii)** *Special rule for last taxable year in start-up period* In the case of any start-up period taxable year which ends after the close of the 3-year period described in subparagraph (B)(i) with respect to any trade or business, the net start-up loss with respect to such trade or business for such start-up period taxable year shall be the same proportion of such loss (determined without regard to this clause) as the proportion of such start-up period taxable year which is on or before the last day of such period.
-  >   - **(D)** *Application to net operating loss arising in year of ownership change* Subparagraph (A) shall apply to any net operating loss described in paragraph (1)(B) in the same manner as such subparagraph applies to net operating loss car­ry­for­wards described in paragraph (1)(A), but by only taking into account the amount of such net operating loss (and the amount of the net start-up loss) which is allocable under paragraph (1)(B) to the period described in such paragraph.
+  >   - **(D)** *Application to net operating loss arising in year of ownership change* Subparagraph (A) shall apply to any net operating loss described in paragraph (1)(B) in the same manner as such subparagraph applies to net operating loss carryforwards described in paragraph (1)(A), but by only taking into account the amount of such net operating loss (and the amount of the net start-up loss) which is allocable under paragraph (1)(B) to the period described in such paragraph.
 Proper adjustment in the allocation of the net start-up loss under the preceding sentence shall be made in the case of a taxable year to which subparagraph (C)(ii) applies.
   >   - **(E)** *Application to taxable years which are start-up period taxable years with respect to more than 1 trade or business* In the case of any net operating loss carryforward which arose in a taxable year which is a start-up period taxable year with respect to more than 1 trade or business—
   >     - **(i)** this paragraph shall be applied separately with respect to each such trade or business, and
   >     - **(ii)** the aggregate reductions under subparagraph (A) shall not exceed such net operating loss carryforward.
   >   - **(F)** *Continuity of business requirement* If the new loss corporation does not continue the trade or business referred to in subparagraph (B)(i) at all times during the 2-year period beginning on the change date, this paragraph shall not apply with respect to such trade or business.
   >   - **(G)** *Certain title 11 or similar cases*
-  >     - **(i)** *Multiple ownership changes* In the case of a second ownership change to which subsection (l)(5)(D) applies, this paragraph shall not apply for purposes of determining the pre-change loss with respect to such second ownership change.
+  >     - **(i)** *Multiple ownership changes* In the case of a 2nd ownership change to which subsection (l)(5)(D) applies, this paragraph shall not apply for purposes of determining the pre-change loss with respect to such 2nd ownership change.
   >     - **(ii)** *Certain insolvency transactions* If subsection (l)(6) applies for purposes of determining the value of the old loss corporation under subsection (e), this paragraph shall not apply.
   >   - **(H)** *Not applicable to disallowed interest* This paragraph shall not apply for purposes of applying the rules of paragraph (1) to the carryover of disallowed interest under paragraph (3).
   >   - **(I)** *Transition rule* This paragraph shall not apply with respect to any trade or business if the date on which such trade or business begins as an active trade or business (as determined under section 195(d)(2) without regard to subparagraph (B) thereof) is on or before September 10, 2018.

 - **(b)** *Application to excess credits* Section 383 of such Code is amended by redesignating subsection (e) as subsection (f) and by inserting after subsection (d) the following new subsection:
-  > - **(e)** *Exception for start-Up excess credits*
+  > - **(e)** *Exception for start-up excess credits*
   >   - **(1)** *In general* In the case of any unused general business credit of the corporation under section 39 which arose in a start-up period taxable year, the amount of such unused general business credit otherwise taken into account under subsection (a)(2)(A) shall be reduced by the start-up excess credit determined with respect to any trade or business referred to in section 382(d)(4)(B)(i) for such start-up period taxable year.
   >   - **(2)** *Start-up period taxable year* For purposes of this subsection, the term “start-up period taxable year” has the meaning given such term in section 382(d)(4)(B).
   >   - **(3)** *Start-up excess credit* For purposes of this subsection, the term “start-up excess credit” means, with respect to any trade or business referred to in section 382(d)(4)(B)(i) for any start-up period taxable year, the amount which bears the same ratio to the unused general business credit which arose in such start-up period taxable year as—